 All One Day Intensives take place at the Wise Women Center, Woodstock, NY

 Join Susun for a wild ramble as we encounter and learn how to use the special green allies of spring.
-We will explore birch water, root beer, dandelion wine, rampions, wild horseradish, and triple goddess vinegar.
-We will bite buds, pick and eat a wild salad, smell roots, laugh, and think green!
+We will talk about and taste lots of tonics.
+We will explore nettle soup, bite buds, pick and eat a wild salad, smell roots, laugh, and think green!

 "The lessons you've given me will be my companions forever."

 Learn from the fairies, devas and plant spirits.

 "You are a wonderful teacher and an incredible example."

 What do you do when you, or the ones you love, get cut, burned, scraped, stung, bitten, or bruised?
 How do you handle rashes, poison ivy, tick bites, snake bites and other nasties?
 Herbal first aid is immediate, effective, right at hand, and a great way to jump into herbal medicine.
 With the confidence you gain from using plants to stop itching, quell bleeding, counter infection, and eliminate pain, you will soon be ready to use herbs internally to deal with more complex challenges.
 A great class for anyone who spends time outside: children, beginners, and seasoned pros alike.